Leden/test-assignments/convious/README.md

 Dear reviewer, thank you for finding time to look at this repo.
 In front of you lies the result of several days of my work.
-I hope you will find my solution adequate and you'll enjoy reading this code as much as I have writing it.
+I hope you will find my solution acceptable, and enjoy reading this code as much as I have enjoyed writing it.

 ## Architecture and code layout overview